CrackedResearcher/CrackedResearcher.github.io/README.md

 blog heyayush.xyz

-occasional stuff - only write it sometimes when inspiration hits or idkkk
+occasional stuff - only write it sometimes